rafaelpfreire/code-snippets/system/performance-analysis.md

 - If a problem is a highly parallelizable computation, make it threaded, or consider running it on a GPU.
 - Use async IO to avoid blocking while waiting for IO operations.
 - Leverage using more RAM to reduce the amount of CPU and IO you have to use (memoization, look-up tables, caching of data, compression, etc.)

+## Chapter 7 CPU Front-End Optimizations
+MOst of the time, inefficiencies in CPU FE can be described as a situation when Back-End is waiting for instructions to execute, but FE is not able to provide them so CPU cycles are wasted without doing any actual work.
+Because modern CPU are 4-wide (i.e. they can provide four uops every cycle), there can be a situation when not all four available slots are filled.
+As a rule of thumb when TMA analysis points to a Front-End Bound metric grater than 20%, it's worth spending some time trying to optimize FE.

+- Basic Block Placement: By placing "hot" machine code (meaning expensive machine code and/or code that is executed many times) close to each other you end up with more Instruction Cache and DSB (decoded uops cache) hits which improves performance.
+This can be done by using the attributes C++ [[likely]] and [[unlikely]] inside `if` and `switch` statements.
+- Basic Block Alignment: Most likely to hapen on small loops when uops does not align with Instruction Cache or DSB: (https://easyperf.net/blog/2018/01/18/Code_alignment_issues) (https://easyperf.net/blog/2018/01/25/Code_alignment_options_in_llvm)
+- Function Splitting (Outlining): The idea behind function splitting is to separate hot code from the cold and making sure that the cold code is not inlined by using the noninline compiler attribute (or [[unlikely]] attribute).
+By leaving a `CALL` instruction inside the hot path, it's likely that the next hot instruction will reside in the same instruction cache line.
+- Function Grouping: Following the principles described in previous sections, hot functions can be grouped together to further improve the utilization of caches in the CPU Front-End.
+When hot functions are grouped together, they might share the same cache line, which reduces the number of cache lines the CPU needs to fetch.